Get information and help from experienced brain and spine injury lawyers in Atlanta, Georgia

-The most common cause of Anterior Cord Syndrome is heart problems.
-A weak or defective aorta, or trauma to the aorta (possibly in the form of aneurysm or surgery).
-Trauma to the spine itself as well as preexisting medical conditions can restrict blood supply from the anterior spinal artery, as well.
-Conditions like herniated discs and sickle cell disease.
+The most common cause of anterior cord syndrome is heart problems such as a weak or defective aorta or trauma to the aorta (possibly in the form of aneurysm or surgery).
+Trauma to the spine itself as well as preexisting medical conditions like herniated discs and sickle cell disease can restrict blood supply from the anterior spinal artery as well.

 Central Cord Syndrome

-Brown-Séquard Syndrome is caused by damage to one half of the spinal cord.
+Brown-Séquard syndrome is caused by damage to half of the spinal cord.
 These injuries can cause the loss of movement and feeling on one side, but not the other.

 Spinal Cord Injury Classifications

 Doctors also classify spinal cord injuries by the effect they have on the patient’s motor skills.